Introduction¶

 Components¶

-Components are built from other Components and Widgets, and can be loaded at runtime.
+Components are built from Widgets and/or other Components, and can be loaded at runtime.
 The main characteristics of Components are:

 In XML, they start with a